AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Debate4/README.md

 ## Debate paper

-- Side A:
+- Side A: Scientists see the world better than you.

-Writings supporting Side A: Scientists see the world better than you.
+Writings supporting Side A: Pinch, Kuhn

 Quotes